pbreheny/ncvreg/README.md

 <img alt="img" src="http://pbreheny.github.io/ncvreg/img/index-cvplot-1.png">
 </p>

-At this point, `coef(cvfit)` will return the coefficients at the value of $\lambda$ minimizing the cross-validation error.
+At this point, `coef(cvfit)` will return the coefficients at the value of `lambda` minimizing the cross-validation error.
 Likewise,

 ```r
 predict(cvfit, X=head(X))